Rotem-Shimon/2048-Game/README.md

    ```
 2. Open `2048-Game.sln` in **Visual Studio**.
 3. Build and run the project (press **F5**).
+4. When prompted, enter your **username** – the game will create a personalized high score file for you.

 ## Future Improvements
 - Adding **graphical interface** (currently console-based).